QwertyMcQwertz/debunkr.org-dashboard/README.md

 # 🛡️ MisInfo Manager

-A Chrome extension for analyzing and fact-checking information with a ChatGPT-like interface powered by OpenAI's Assistant API.
+A Chrome extension for analyzing and fact-checking information with a ChatGPT-like interface powered by Poe's API.
 Built with a modern modular architecture featuring client-side encryption, intelligent quote blocks, and seamless web integration for comprehensive misinformation analysis.

 ## ✨ Features